paulremo/NRPMHandbook/README.md

 The handbook contains two types of interactive content: javascript-based and python-based content.
 The two are hosted and accessed differently:

 - **Javascript** content is accessible directly through the browser without additional user-action.
 The source files are stored in `.js` files inside the `_static` folder.
 - **Python** content cannot be run on the browser and is instead launched by hovering over the :rocket: on top of the page and selecing *Live Code*.
 This launches a kernel provided by [mybinder](https://mybinder.org/) and shown in the browser with the [thebe](https://github.com/executablebooks/thebe) interface.

+### Python configuration
 The python-based content requires a package called `nrpmin` from a seperate [github repository](https://github.com/paulremo/NRPMInteractivity/).
-All settings connecting these services are stored in the `_config.yml` file of this repo.
+To launch thebe in the correct repository, special configuration options have to be passed to [sphinx-thebe](https://sphinx-thebe.readthedocs.io/en/latest/configure.html).
+These settings are stored in the `_config.yml` file of this repo.